manpeihong/FTIR_fittingtool_v2/README.md

 "Angle" option is now moved to "settings".

 Optimized a few log output.
+Colored log output.

 Optimized code for "cal_k" function.
 Now it will not show error message when lambda is out of range.